plantinformatics/pretzel-documentation-website/docs/Basic-Functions/Explorer-tab.md

 ![1 Explorertab_Search](https://github.com/user-attachments/assets/fc31fd68-a27a-4b5c-8f03-6f0adf97b5e5)
 2. Searching datasets could be done either under **case sensitive/insensitive** mode and to show results that **Match all/any** (if selected 'any' - search will return the results that match its individual components) dataset using the toggle button.
 By default, the search is conducted under case insensitive and match all parameters.

+!!!note
+Datasets with a lock icon on the right side are private and accessible only to authorized users.

 ![2 Explorertab_Caseinsensitive-any](https://github.com/user-attachments/assets/90db919b-c190-426d-a515-a4420de6c7c0)
 3. Results could be filtered based on either of the following: